martin-tornqvist/ia/COMPILING_osx.md

 ## SDL

-SDL can be installed as frameworks or as shared libraries.
+SDL and SDL\_image can be installed as frameworks or as shared libraries.

 ### Frameworks